 SAS on-demand provides the facility to use SAS software for data management and analytical uses to business, professionals, individual learners and instructors for free.

 The free analytical SAS software known as SAS University Edition can be installed on your computer for free.
-You can follow the step by step process of installing SAS university edition in my article “Step by step guide to download and install SAS for free“.
+You can follow the step by step process of installing SAS university edition from here.

 SAS Demand also provides free data management and data analysis tools for free.
 The advantage of SAS on demand is it does not require any installation and it runs on the cloud via the internet and process data by connecting to the cloud.